ElSacho/covmetrics/README.md

 ERT_estimator = ERT(model_cls=LogisticRegression)
 ```

-We recommend using our k-folds pre-implemented version to evaluate the conditional miscoverage by doing:
+We recommend using our k-folds pre-implemented version to evaluate the conditional miscoverage by doing (default value is 5):

 ```python